s3g/s3g-dsp/README.md

 [`s3g-mc`](https://github.com/s3g/s3g-mc) is the related REAPER package for scripts, JSFX, process guides, and multichannel workflow tools. `s3g-dsp` can be used alongside it or independently in matching macOS + REAPER sessions.

+[`s3g-max`](https://github.com/s3g/s3g-max) is the related Max/MSP package for `.mxo` externals, help patches, V8UI displays, and Max package workflows.
+It wraps selected shared C++ DSP engines from this repository where that makes sense for Max.

 [`s3g-rnbo-clap`](https://github.com/s3g/s3g-rnbo-clap) is a separate experimental wrapper for RNBO/Max-generated C++ exports.
 It is useful for